gkavinesh/gkavinesh/README.md

  🔭 I’m currently working as a full stack developer and a freelancer

- 🌱 Founder at Private Acquisitions - A Social Media Management Agency
+ 🌱 Founder at Private Acquisitions - An SSMA and Web Dev Agency

  ⚡ I do my studies at SLIIT - Computer Science Undergraduate